 "Help" [nav button] and another like

 "Help" [page title].
 So check for multiple versions of the same string and make sure you translate them all.

 Although the string is there, there could still be an error in the code.
 We can't provide help with coding problems, but here are a few hints if you decide to investigate the issue yourself:

 - A particular string could be translated too early (before translations are loaded).

 - The translate function does not have the correct arguments (text domain typos are common).

 - The exact string could have changed slightly, meaning the translation file is out of date.

 - The text might be translated in some places, but perhaps not in all places.

-You've tried every suggestion on this page and you still see English text even though you know your translation files are being loaded by WordPress.
-The string is either not translatable at all, or it's in the source code in such a way that Loco Translate cannot see it.
+You've tried every suggestion on this page and you still see English text even though you know your translation files are being loaded by WordPress and you know Loco Translate has saved your string to disk.

 The best thing to do at this stage is contact the bundle author.
 Solving this yourself can get very technical and the solution will most likely require modification to the theme or plugin files.
 That's never recommended because your changes will be lost when you next update WordPress.